 Today’s route went through more farm country before we hit the suburban area outside of Boise.
-We saw horses, cows, buffalo, goats and even a llama (or was it an alpaca?).
+We saw horses, cows, buffalo, and goats.
 We passed and smelled fields of mint, onions, garlic, and lavender.
 Perhaps that is why we were getting a little hungry as we rolled into an area of Boise called Hyde Park.
-It’s a trendy little neighborhood with cafes and bike shops - a perfect combination.
-Many of us stopped in at 13th Street Pub & Grill.
-Riders saw the steadily expanding row of bikes outside and had to stop to see what was happening.
+It’s a trendy little neighborhood with cafes and a bike shop or two - the perfect combination.
+Many of riders stopped in at 13th Street Pub & Grill.
+We packed the place with red, white & blue jerseys.
 Watered and fed, they pedaled past the Idaho State Capitol Building, George’s Cycles, and on into the hotel.

 This is always the sad part of coming into a rest day.
 We said goodbye to two of our family today.
-Ken and Rick, part-time riders, are heading home.
-They said it was something to do with family and work and other grownup commitments.
+Mary and Bob, part-time riders, are heading home.
+They said it was something to do with family and other grownup commitments.
 Where are their priorities??
-Seriously, though, we know they had a great time and they’ll be back.
-We look forward to them riding with AbB again soon.
+Seriously, though, they said they had a great time and we hope they’ll be back.